tolvanea/fractal_christmas_tree/README.md

 ImageDraw.Draw(fig).ellipse((y-8, x-8, y+8, x+8), fill='yellow')
 ```

 * Variable `data_numpy` is just `data` but expressed as numpy arrays.
-This hack is done to only save few characters.
+This hack is done only to pack code.
-* Color values are scaled on range 0-255 and square root is used to make them a bit prettier
+* Sqaure root is applied for color values to make them a bit prettier.
+The are also scaled on range 0-255.
 * The bottom and top part of image is erased.
-The bottom part is erased because the base trunk is not actually drawn.
-Istead, the lowest branches are erased to make it appear that three has trunk connected to ground.
-(On the other hand, the top part is erased because this code contains invalid indexing: negative indicies in python wrap around.)
+    * The bottom part is erased to fake base of a trunk.
+The base of a trunk is not actually drawn.
+Instead, the lowest branches are erased to make it appear that three has trunk connecting to a ground.
+    * The top part is erased because this code contains invalid indexing.
+Some tree parts goes beyond bottom of the image appearing in the top because negative indicies wrap around in python.
 * Star is drawn on top of tree.

 ## Running the code
 **Rendering of picture takes ages!** Please consider using Numba if you do not want to wait half of an hour.
-This repo contains git branch "numba" which has a version of code that renders the fractal in half of a minute.
-(This is not default branch because it has few extra code lines, and it requires Numba to be installed.)
+This repo contains git branch "numba" which has a version of code that renders the fractal in half of a minute. "numba" is not default branch because it has few extra code lines, and it requires Numba to be installed.